Author

 Long-lasting results

-Support comes from deeper structures, which age more slowly than skin.
-This helps results maintain their appearance over time.
+The support comes from the deeper structures, which age more slowly than skin.
+This leads to results that hold up beautifully over time.

-The extended approach allows surgeons to address areas that often remain unchanged after more limited facelift techniques, particularly in the lower face.
+The extended approach allows the surgeon to address areas that often remain unchanged after more limited facelifts, especially in the lower face.

 Recovery and Healing

-Despite being a more advanced technique, recovery is generally similar to a traditional deep plane facelift.
+Even though this technique provides a more complete lift, recovery is generally similar to that of a traditional deep plane facelift.
+Most patients experience:

 • Swelling for several weeks

-• Gradual refinement of jawline and cheek contours
+• Gradual refinement of the jawline and cheek contours

 • Continued improvement as tissues settle

-Many patients feel comfortable returning to social activities within 2–3 weeks, depending on their individual healing process.
+Patients typically feel comfortable returning to social activities within 2–3 weeks, depending on their personal timeline.

-• Patients with deeper folds or prominent jowls
+• Patients with deeper folds and more prominent jowls

-• People who have had previous facelifts with limited improvement
+• Individuals who had previous facelifts with limited improvement

-• Anyone seeking maximum rejuvenation with natural-looking results
+• Anyone seeking maximum rejuvenation with natural results

-A consultation helps determine whether a traditional or extended approach is best suited to your anatomy, aging pattern, and goals.
+Your consultation helps determine whether a traditional or extended deep plane lift is the best fit based on anatomy, aging pattern, and goals.

 The Bottom Line

-The extended deep plane facelift is a highly effective and comprehensive solution for patients who need more than a standard lift can provide.
+The extended deep plane facelift is a highly effective and comprehensive option for patients who need more than a standard lift can provide.
+By freeing and repositioning deeper facial layers more completely, it delivers:

 • Long-lasting, natural rejuvenation